 Toronto based writer and curator, Letticia Cosbert Miller, is Gallery 44’s 2020-21 Writer-in-Residence.
 This annual program provides a platform for emergent conversations in the expanded field of photography and lens based media.
 Throughout the year Cosbert Miller will publish four texts that explore the liberties and limitations of water as it is refracted through Black visual culture.
-Her first essay, Swimming up a Dark Tunnel, will be published on the gallery’s website on December 17th.
-In January 2021, her residency extends to the physical space of Gallery 44’s vitrines, where the writer engages the three dimensional exhibition space to further probe our relationship to water, swimming and concepts of leisure time through images, objects and text.
+Her first two essays have been published on our site, find them here.
+The Writer-in-residence will extend to the physical space of Gallery 44’s vitrines, where the writer engages the three dimensional exhibition space to further probe our relationship to water, swimming and concepts of leisure time through images, objects and text.

 *Exhibition opening dates will be updated when lockdown restrictions are lifted.
 Our online programming like workshops and member events will continue as scheduled.
 For more information, see our visitor guide.